Introduction: SeedShuttle - Growing Beyond Earth

 We would like to conclude this submission by thanking NASA, Fairchild Tropical Botanic Garden, and of course all the contest partners.
 Thank you for giving us college students an opportunity to learn and collaborate through a truly awesome design challenge.
 We hope to return for Phase II… until then, stay tuned!

-Anthony Neil Tan (primary author)
+Anthony Neil Tan (Team Lead)

 Second Prize in the